AbhirajSagar/beyond-chats-scraper/README.md

 ## CRON Scheduler
 The function to scrape and update the db with the blog's oldest article content, has been also scheduled with cron scheduler for being executed automatically everyday.

+## Setup
+You'll need nodejs and npm installed on your system.

+1. Clone the repo
+2. Run the command to install the required packages : **npm install**
+3. Run the command to start the server : **node .**